duncpro/RestJ/README.md

 An async handler method which completes with some exception other than `RequestException` will result in an uncaught `CompletionException` being thrown from `HttpRestApi#processRequest`.

+### Choosing an Implementation
+For smaller scale applications which rely on blocking technologies such as JDBC, `restj-sun-http-server` can be used.
+It uses Sun's HTTP server library which is included within most JDK distributions.
+Alternatively, `restj-undertow` can be used alongside a worker thread pool, but this can be more trouble than it is worth.

+For larger scale applications with thousands of simultaneous requests using an async implementation like `restj-undertow` might be preferred.